RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Filling out the Wait List online form the best and fastest way to get your rabbit added to our wait list.
 It is checked daily and saves a place in line for your rabbit

-Emails, messages, texts about surrenders we still will direct you to fill the Wait List online form out, it helps us keep the requests straight and all the information in one place.
-The day or two you wait to add them to the list, we may have gotten more requests by then so we recommend adding them sooner than later, especially in the summer when we have a high number of requests.
+Please note: Emails, messages, texts about surrenders we still will direct you to fill the Wait List online form out or if you do NOT qualify for the wait list we will STILL send you to your parish run shelter.
+If your rabbit qualifies for the wait list we do recommend adding them sooner than later - The day or two you wait to add them to the list, we may have gotten more requests by then, especially in the summer when we have a high number of requests.

 Once you have submitted our Wait List online form, we will then contact you to confirm that you've been added on the list, and get photos from you then (or email them when you submit the form to the email address listed in the Wait List Form).
 Rabbits with photos and detailed bios are more likely to get adopted off our wait list sooner than others.

 If you are in the New Orleans area, you may also check with Jefferson Feed, Louisiana SPCA, or BunnAgain Rabbit Rescue in Paradis.
-Other rescues that accept rabbits include Holley's Hopping Habitat Rabbit Rescue & Education Center in Haughton, LA, though most foster-based rescues stay full like us as well.
+Though most foster-based rescues stay full like us as well.
 PLEASE do not set a rabbit "free" as it is not only illegal to dump domestic pets but they have a poor chance of survival alone.
 As a last resort, please surrender them to your local animal control facility, as we work with the majority of them across southern LA and they will usually hold until we have room for intakes.

-If you choose to try to re-home your rabbit yourself, PLEASE be sure to ask an adoption fee to help ward off those with ill intentions.
+If you choose to try to re-home your rabbit yourself instead of bringing to your parish run open intake shelter, PLEASE be sure to ask an adoption fee to help ward off those with ill intentions.
 Places to try: Social media, family&friends, online ads (i.e Craigslist), or places like NextDoor.

 Always ask an adoption fee (we recommend a minimum of $20 - many snake owners love free food!).